GamesCreed

 Agatha Christie - Murder on The Orient Express, Screenshot, Nintendo Switch, GamesCreed

-There are times when the game truly makes you feel like a seasoned detective, making you think about motives for potential suspects, strict timelines of how actions came to be, and focus on who could be the culprit and why he did it.
+There are times when the game truly makes you feel like a seasoned detective, making you think about motives for potential suspects, strict timelines of how actions came to be, and focusing on who could be the culprit and why they did it.
 Ingenious puzzles such as tying clues in an evidence board, observing every single detail in a crime scene, and deciphering codes for safes all add to the clever use of your imagination and creativity.

 Going through the motions of tracking each suspect, making sure if they’re right or left-handed, if they smoke, and if their alibis check out, can somewhat seem like a tedious task but Poirot’s perspicacity is a surprise as every conversation is quite different from the last.
 Poirot catching each character lying and confronting them about it makes for a lighthearted and engaging conversation.

-Confrontations are special moments that as the name suggests, you have to catch your suspects as they’re lying.
+Confrontations are special moments that, as the name suggests, you have to catch your suspects as they’re lying.
 While there isn’t any punishment for fumbling the right answer and getting everything wrong before it, to be able to pay attention to every single detail of a conversation and catch the lie even before the game opens up the options for you to answer is always a rewarding experience.

 2023101620201400 DCA590CB243CB0AE8B7163A124A1EFFE

-A particularly hilarious scene lends itself when Poirot is trying to unlock a briefcase and complete silence is needed for him to listen to the right click of the numbers.
-This is when his good old friend Bouc comes into play and cannot seem to stop talking.
 While this might seem like a way to make it more difficult for you to listen to the correct sound, this is when Poirot needs to get up and tell his friend that another murder will occur on the train if he doesn’t stop talking.
 These small moments of levity lend themselves to a quite enjoyable adventure in between the tedium of the investigation.

-For fans of the classic book or now movie, there is a new twist that goes a long way into changing the story along with the 2023 adaptation of the story.
+For fans of the classic book or now movie, there is a new twist that goes a long way into changing the story, along with the 2023 adaptation of the story.
 The introduction of a new character, Joanna Locke.
-A narrative introduced close to the story of Madeleine McCann injects a new type of eerie prescience to the somewhat familiar story with new elements that keep those who know the usual beats on edge as well.
+A narrative introduced close to the story of Madeleine McCann injects a new type of eerie prescience into the somewhat familiar story with new elements that keep those who know the usual beats on edge as well.

 Joanna Locke’s new plotline, without falling into spoiler territory, lifts the Hercule Poirot classic into new grounds and effectively makes for the new game’s narrative to stand on its own, with no need to compare with what came before it.
 While it adds to the overall playthrough, it also engages your mind with thoughtful queries that a police detective would have to face.